10 tips for organising your apparel exports to Europe

 - Always check the stock position of nominated suppliers of labels and trims.

-- In case your country has a rainy season, keep your goods in a dry room.
+- If buyers ask you to keep stock, make sure they sign a contract with a due date for the stock to be used by the buyer and a payment arrangement.
+Ask your buyer for financial support to finance your stock service.
+At the very least, ask a storage fee.
+In case your country has a rainy season, keep your goods in a dry room.
 Shipping damp or wet goods will always cause bad smell or even worse: mould.
 In this case, your buyer will either claim, return or recondition the goods, which will be costly.

 As highlighted above, try to avoid the responsibility of arranging transport, delivery and clearance of goods in the country of import, especially if you have no experience in these matters.
-Although arranging transport and delivery can be more profitable than agreeing to FOB delivery, there is a lot of paperwork involved and the financial risks are high.
+There is a lot of paperwork involved and the financial risks are high.
 If you still agree to take this responsibility, you can use a forwarding agency to do the job.
 Otherwise, you need to make sure yourself that you comply with the EU’s custom requirements.

 If you are looking for a forwarding company to arrange transport for you, the website Freight Finders lets you compare shipping costs of different forwarders.
 You can also try the following companies, but remember to always compare different offers: